Predictive Inference Based on Markov Chain Monte Carlo Output: Formal Setting

 Note that $\FAM$ is a random quantity that depends on the sample $\thetam$ or $\Xm$.
 The specific form of the divergence stems from the scoring rule, which mandates convergence of a certain functional of the estimator or approximation, $\FAM$, and the theoretical posterior predictive distribution, $F_0$.
 As we will argue, this aspect has important implications for the choice of scoring rule and approximation method.

-Our concept of a consistent approximation procedure is independent of the question of how well a forecast model represents the true uncertainty.
-The definition thus allows to separate the problem of interest, namely, to find a good approximation $\FAM$ to $F_0$, from the distinct task of finding a good probabilistic forecast $F_0$.\footnote{In fact, it is possible for an inconsistent approximation to a misspecified $F_0$ to approach the data generating model, whereas any consistent approximation will approach the misguided $F_0$.
-However, the misspecification can be detected by diagnostic tools such as probability integral transform (PIT) histograms; see, e.g., \citet{DieboldEtAl1998} and \citet{GneitingEtAl2007}.
-The appropriate remedy is to improve the model specification, rather than attempting to save a flawed model by using an inconsistent approximation.} We further emphasize that we study convergence in the sample size, $m$, of MCMC output, given a fixed number of observations, say, $T$, used to fit the model.
+Our concept of a consistent approximation procedure is independent of the question of how well a forecast model represents the `true' uncertainty.
+The definition thus allows to separate the problem of interest, namely, to find a good approximation $\FAM$ to $F_0$, from the distinct task of finding a good probabilistic forecast $F_0$.\footnote{It is possible for an inconsistent approximation to a {\em misspecified}\/ posterior predictive distribution $F_0$ to yield better forecasts than a consistent approximation that approaches the misguided $F_0$.
+However, the misspecification can be detected by diagnostic tools such as probability integral transform histograms; see \citet{Dawid1984} and \citet{DieboldEtAl1998}.
+The appropriate remedy thus is to improve the model specification.
+Once a well-specified model has been found, the use of a consistent approximation improves the predictive performance further.} We further emphasize that we study convergence in the sample size, $m$, of MCMC output, given a fixed number of observations, say, $T$, used to fit the model.
 Our analysis is thus distinct from traditional Bayesian asymptotic analyses that study convergence of the posterior distribution as $T$ becomes larger and larger \citep[see, e.g.,][Section 4]{GelmanEtAl2014book}, thereby calling for markedly different technical tools.